openethereum/openethereum.github.io/JSONRPC.md

     - `chainId`:   `Quantity` - the chain id of the transaction, if any.
     - `creates`:   `Hash` - creates contract hash
     - `condition`:   `Object` - (optional) conditional submission, Block number in `block` or timestamp in `time` or `null`.
-- AccessList transaction, EIP-2930: Contains all field from legacy transaction but with removed `standardV` (`standardV` is ommited because `v` in spec is decupled from `chainId` and represent parityV/`standardV` from signature) and with addition fields:
+- AccessList transaction, EIP-2930: Contains all fields from legacy transaction but with `standardV` removed (`standardV` is omitted because `v` in spec is decoupled from `chainId` and represents parityV/`standardV` from signature) and with additional fields:
   - `type`:   `"0x1"` - transaction type, hardcoded.
   - `accessList`:   `List` - of objects
     - `address`:   `Address` - 20 Bytes - address that will be accessed